Introducing the Next Generation in SLS 3D Printing: Fuse 1+ 30W for Superior Speed and High Performance Materials

 A new optional nitrogen supply feature creates an inert gas environment during the print process, eliminating unwanted oxygen from the sintering environment.
 When printed in this inert environment, parts exhibit less brittleness and better ductility, enhancing their suitability as end-use components, especially in rugged environments such as automotive or aerospace.
 Compatible nitrogen generators are widely available for purchase, and recommended models can be found by speaking with a member of our sales team.

 The controlled atmosphere also enables a more efficient sintering process for Nylon 11 Powder and Nylon 11 CF Powder by better preserving unsintered powder from oxidation, allowing users to reuse more of it in the next printing cycle.
 This leads to a higher powder recyclability, and when combined with an optimal packing density, can create a zero-waste printing workflow.
-Without the inert gas atmosphere, Nylon 11 and Nylon 11 CF Powders have a 50% refresh rate, meaning 50% recycled and 50% fresh powder must be used to create each new cartridge.
-In a nitrogen environment, this improves to 30% with both materials.
+Without the inert gas atmosphere, Nylon 11 has a 50% refresh rate, meaning 50% recycled and 50% fresh powder must be used to create each new cartridge.
+In a nitrogen environment, this improves to 30%.
+An inert gas environment is necessary to print with Nylon 11 CF Powder to ensure optimal material performance and surface quality.

 Refresh Rates Depending on the Printing Environment